VitruvianOS 0.3.0

 Get Involved

 We’re building a full infrastructure—repositories, resources, documentation—and we need community support to do it properly.
 This isn’t a corporate project backed by venture capital.
-It’s built by people who care.
 If you’d like to support us, donations are deeply appreciated.

 One More Thing